The Yarn Collective patterns and yarnsPublished on 29 November 2021 By Milly 8 min read

-The Yarn Collective is a fiber and design brand that works with the best independent designers in the knitting industry.
-Truly sumptuous yarns, in a range of inspiring and novel colorways, make up this artisan collection.
+The Yarn Collective is a fibre and design brand that works with the best independent designers in the knitting industry.
+Truly sumptuous yarns, in a range of inspiring and novel colourways, make up this artisan collection.
 Tread untamed paths, deep dive into these beautiful knitting patterns and unravel with unforgettable yarns.

 Introducing the Flora & Fauna collection...

 The Flora & Fauna collection brings together indie designers, each inspired by the unrivalled beauty of our planet's natural biodiversity.
 Forest foraging, vintage botanicals, rustic plant motifs, elegant hand stitched fabric inspired by birds and butterflies; each pattern in the collection is designed by an indie designer with their own unique inspiration.
 Dip into these stunning makes in rustic and vintage shades of The Yarn Collective Fleurville 4 Ply.

 Poimia - Headband Knitting Pattern For Women in The Yarn Collective Fleurville 4ply by Fiona Alice